Average gas price spikes 15 cents over three weeks to $3.55 - NewsBreak

 CAMARILLO, Calif.
 (AP) — The average U.S. price of a gallon of regular-grade gasoline spiked 15 cents over the past three weeks to $3.55 per gallon.

-Industry analyst Trilby Lundberg of the Lundberg Survey said Sunday that the price jump came after a rise in crude oil costs.RTA: Free rides on Valentine’s Day
+Industry analyst Trilby Lundberg of the Lundberg Survey said Sunday that the price jump came after a rise in crude oil costs.Albany weekly gas price update, February 14

 Nationwide, the highest average price for regular-grade gas is in the San Francisco Bay Area, at $4.75 per gallon.
 The lowest average is in Houston, at $3.05 per gallon.